 The health and safety performances are periodically monitored and reviewed.
 The Group provides proper lighting and adequate ventilation at office and promotes staff awareness on health and safety through posted information at conspicuous locations.
-The Group did not note any material non-compliance with laws and regulations in relation of employee health and safety during the Year.
+The Group did not note any material non-compliance with laws and regulations in relation to providing a safe working environment and protecting employees from occupational hazards during the Year.